Řrřlog::Improving the fast inverse square root

 Choose.
 For the best box from every level < maxlevel:

 Sample.
-For every long dimension d of the box, evaluate f(center1, center2, …, centerd ± 3level, …, centerD).
+For every long dimension d of the box, evaluate f(center1, center2, …, centerd ± 3−level, …, centerD).

 Split.
 Repeatedly split the central box into thirds along the best dimension, adding the sides into the pool with level unchanged.
-The three boxes in the final split are added into level+1.

 Repeat.
 If the best function value hasn’t improved for a long time, try local search or deepen maxlevel.
 Go back to Choosing.